 Once you grow beyond a few employees and machines, computers start to run slow, and IT issues begin to unravel.
 If you’re too small to hire full-time IT staff, outsourcing computer support to an IT services provider can be a cost-effective move.

-But with so many companies offering competing IT services, how do you choose?
+But with so many competing Los Angeles IT services firms, how do you choose?

-8 Revealing Questions for Your LA IT Services Provider
+Revealing Questions for Los Angeles IT Services Firms

 Don’t hire just any IT firm.
 Ask these eight critical questions to find the best long-term fit:

 1. What IT services are included in your monthly agreement?

 You don’t want to wait until an issue arises to realize it falls outside your IT services company’s wheelhouse.

 At the very least, the company should include: